ptavarez/monsters-api/README.md

   ```

   ## Node SQL Configuration
-  1. In your terminal, run `createdb -U <User> monstersdb`
+  1. In your terminal, run `createdb -U node_user monstersdb`
-  2. Launch the interactive postgres shell by using the followig command `psql -U <User> monstersdb`
+  2. Launch the interactive postgres shell by using the followig command `psql -U node_user monstersdb`
   3. Enter `CREATE USER node_user WITH SUPERUSER PASSWORD '<Password>';`
     1. This creates a new role in the database
     2. To confirm it exists, run `SELECT * FROM pg_user;`